ray-project/ray/doc/source/cluster/cluster_under_construction/key-concepts.rst

       :align: center
       :width: 600px

-This page introduces several key concepts that are helpful when creating and managing Ray clusters.
+This page introduces the following key concepts, an understanding of which is helpful when creating and managing Ray clusters:

 .. contents::
     :local: